yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 - Reliable, TCP-friendly congestion-controlled data transfer.
 QUIC provides reliable data transfer to each QUIC stream separately.
 Since QUIC provides a reliable in-order delivery on a per-stream basis, a lost UDP segment only impacts those streams whose data was carried in that segment; HTTP messages in other streams can continue to be received and delivered to the application.
 QUIC provides reliable data transfer using acknowledgment mechanisms similar to TCP’s, as specified in [RFC 5681].

 ![img](/assets/images/1d0a6128-dc02-4e5a-938a-711cb8227694.png)

+# Network Layer

+Having now covered the application layer and the transport layer, our discussion of the network edge is complete.
+It is time to explore the network core!

 # TLS 握手